-Please contact the official court reporter via email (firstname.lastname@example.org) or by telephone (513-732-7103).
+Please contact the Official Court Reporter by telephone (513-732-7125).
 You will need the following information: Case caption, case number, hearing date, type of hearing, and the judge.
 There is a $4.00 per page fee as set by court entry.
-The court reporter will estimate the cost and that estimated amount must be put on deposit with her before transcription will begin.
+The court reporter will estimate the cost and that estimated amount must be put on deposit before the transcription will begin.
 Normal turnaround time is 2 to 3 weeks.

 I need to rush a transcript.
 Can I do that?